Dancer's pose / Natarajasana

 I'm not a naturally calm, serious or peaceful person.
 I'm always anxious, have little patience, worry too much about things outside of my control and forget to breathe when things get overwhelming.

 But when I'm on the mat (or sand, in this case, which let me tell you now is so much more difficult!)
-I focus on my breathing, pay attention to the way my body feels in different asanas and it's an opportunity to a few moments with myself without worrying about the to-do list that I need to tackle in the day ahead.
+I focus on my breathing, pay attention to the way my body feels in different asanas and it's an opportunity, and permission, to have a few moments with myself without worrying about the tasks on my to-do list.